Women in Spain: Violence against women

+Violence against women was common and ignored during the Franco era.
+Before 1963, husbands and fathers who killed their wives and daughters whom they discovered committing adultery or premarital sex incurred only the symbolic punishment of destierro.
+Adultery was decriminalized in 1978, when the law on adultery in Spain, which discriminated against women, was repealed.
+In 1985, the law ended the practice in regard to minor girls abusively taken into state custody, as it no longer allowed minors to be placed under the control of the state for their own protection.

 After the fall of the Franco regime, Spain has taken many steps to address the issue of violence against women.
 The Supreme Court ruled in 1992 that sex within marriage must be consensual and that sexuality in marriage must be understood in light of the principle of the freedom to make one's own decisions with respect to sexual activity; in doing so it upheld the conviction of a man who had been found guilty of raping his wife by a lower court.
 In 2004 the Organic Law 1/2004 of 28 December on Integrated Protection Measures against Gender Violence (Ley Orgánica 1/2004, de 28 de diciembre, de Medidas de Protección Integral contra la Violencia de Género) was enacted.

 Many protests rose around Spain, due to the verdict in 2018 regarding an 18-year-old woman who was assaulted at a bull-running festival in Pamplona.
 She was gang-raped by five men.
 The men recorded the assault on her phone, which one of the men, a military police officer, stole.
 The men referred to themselves as the "manada", a word referring to a pack of wolves.
-The word has been claimed by feminists and women's rights groups as a term to explain one of the aspects of machismo in hispanic and latino communities.
+The word has been claimed by feminists and women's rights groups as a term to explain one of the aspects of machismo in Hispanic and Latino communities.
 The men were convicted of assault and were given prison sentences of nine years, rather than being prosecuted of rape, which would have resulted in 23 years in prison.
 In addition, they had to pay her 50,000 euros (UD$60,600).
 The military police officer had to pay an extra 900 euros to replace her cellphone.
 Many people, particularly women's rights activists and feminists believed they should have been convicted of rape.

 During Franco's Spain, child sexual abuse was largely ignored, with the country having very lax laws; the age of consent in Spain was only 12.
 The age of consent was raised to 13 in 1999, and to 16 in 2015 (with a close in age exemption for partners who are "close in age and level of development or maturity"); the marriageable age was also raised from 14 to 16.